position-pal/Documentation/content/docs/5-implementation/2-notification-service.md

 The microservice is integrated with **Firebase Cloud Messaging (FCM)** to send push notifications to the client application.

-FCM is a _cross-platform_ messaging solution provided by Google that enables developers to send notifications and data messages to apps running on _iOS_, _Android_, and _web platforms_.
+FCM is a _cross-platform_ messaging solution provided by Google that enables developers to send notifications and data messages to apps running on _iOS_, _Android_ and _web platforms_.
 It allows backend services to communicate with client applications by delivering messages _efficiently_ and _securely_.

 FCM has been chosen over plain WebSockets, which are already used in the system for the real-time tracking of the user's position, due to several compelling reasons aligned with our specific requirements and infrastructure goals: